Do you have the right business travel insurance?

 Our recent experience with helping some clients who got ill overseas, but did not have their travel insurance with us, instead of relying on their credit card cover, is that the claims teams looking after the credit card insurance were exceptionally hard to deal with.
 I guess if you’re getting something for nothing….how much is it really worth?

 25 phone calls to try and get your hospital bills approved is not what you need whilst on an overseas trip.

-Another area to watch, is the use of sharing economy services on business trips with some policies having limitations on how they will respond in a shared environment.
-Employers should certainly consider their duty of care to their employees when approving use of Shared Economy Services.
+Another area to watch is the use of sharing economy services on business trips with some policies having limitations on how they will respond in a shared environment.
+Employers should certainly consider their duty of care to their employees when approving the use of Shared Economy Services.

 The highest warning the Government issues is its “Do Not Travel”, which advises against travel to certain destinations.
 Some current “Do Not Travel” warnings include Syria, Afghanistan, Iraq, South Sudan and Yemen.
 Be aware that if you travel to countries against advice, your travel insurance will most likely be voided.
 A number of countries are on a “Reconsider your need to Travel” list also.

 The good news is if you have an ABN, you would qualify for a corporate travel

 policy provides far greater coverage, without the normal age loadings and normally at a far reduced cost.